Dataset Caching

 given descriptor.
 If load is called upon a descriptor for which no object

-has been stored so far, None
+has been stored so far, None is returned.

 >>> import os, torch